jadams102/textAdventure/README.md

 ## Support and contact details

-_Please contact any of the creators through Github.com: ChrisSwanner, mshipley57, joelaphoto, or RunHannah_
+_Please contact any of the creators through Github.com: ChrisSwanner, mshipley57, jadams102, or RunHannah_

 ### License